costinchelu/FITNESSBUD/README.md

-﻿## Android app for managing calorie intake-uptake
+## Android app for managing calorie intake-uptake

 The project is made with Android Studio using Java.
 The app can be used to manage calories from meals and physical exercise.
 All database operations (CRUD) are available.
-Also the app can communicate to an external API (in this case I used mocky.io) and is capable of communicationg with Google's Map API.
+Also the app can communicate to a REST API and can also connect to Google’s Map API.
 For persistence I used <b><i>android.database.sqlite.SQLiteDatabase</i></b> class for managing SQLite data access but also Androids SharedPreferences.

 App design was made for 1080x1920 420dp (I used a Pixel XL emulator)